-A taxpayer may be able to deduct interest on a personal tax return, although certain limits apply.
-Conversely, a qualified small business taxpayer can generally deduct business interest in full, even under the latest rules.
+A qualified small business taxpayer can generally deduct business interest expenses in full, even under the latest rules.
 In a new case, Pugh TC Summary Opinion 2019-2, 2/28/19, the IRS claimed that a business interest deduction was a personal expense, but the taxpayer prevailed in court.

 Generally, interest is characterized as falling into one of four baskets.